-Ask your teachers, advisors, RA’s, department heads, friends, parents or Google!
+Ask your teachers, advisors, RA’s, department heads, friends, parents, or Google!
 Just imagine college and life as one giant search bar.
-Don’t be afraid to ask the questions and seek answers.
+Don’t be afraid to ask questions and seek answers.

 6. OH BUT, WHAT IF YOU SUCCEED?

-It is most certain you will fail at something: an assignment, a test, a class, a missed deadline, a conversation, an audition, a performance, a job.
+It is almost certain you will fail at something: an assignment, a test, a class, a missed deadline, a conversation, an audition, a performance, a job.
 But through every failure, there is wisdom to be learned.
 The failure is not in the act itself.
-The failure is not learning from it and moving on.
+Failure is not learning from it and moving on.
 Trust your strength and the core of who you are, and get up and try again.
 It’s all any of us can do.

 7. DON’T CONFUSE ‘ON YOUR OWN’ WITH ‘ALONE’